6 Proven Ways to Learn Self Defense

 So, how do you pick the best martial arts program for self-defense?

-For example, consider a martial art like Judo.
+For example, consider martial arts like judo.
 It’s a great technique, but unfortunately, it lacks real utilization in MMA and versatility compared to wrestling or BJJ.
 Does that mean you shouldn’t practice Judo?
-Far from it; there’re situations where it comes in handy.
+Far from it; there are situations where it comes in handy.

-You must understand that in the martial arts space, there will always be debates about which art is better.
+You must understand that there will always be debates about which art is better in martial arts.
 Don’t listen to that BS.

-Instead, here’re some pointers to follow when selecting the right martial arts for self-defense:
+Instead, here are some pointers to follow when selecting the right martial arts for self-defense:

 Choosing A Martial Arts to Learn Self-Defense